 Boolean search for patents is outdated and becoming less effective as the volume of prior art grows.

-You have to pick the right keywords and enter them into a database one by one, or in different combinations.
+You have to pick the right keywords and enter them into a database one by one, or try different combinations.

-What if, instead, you could instantly get a list of the closest prior art by typing in a description of your idea?
+A different approach known as semantic search lets you find the closest prior art by typing in a description of your idea.

 This eliminates the need to craft elaborate search queries, and lets you spend more time looking at potential winners instead of discarding likely losers.